codi0/prototypr/README.md

-  /cache/       # Any calls to $this->cache($key, $val) stored here /config/      # Any global config options can be stored here (php array in .php files) /logs/        # Any calls to $this->log($name, $data) stored here /schemas/     # Any .sql files stored here automatically executed on app install (by setting a 'version' config option) /modules/
+  /cache/       # Any calls to $this->cache($key, $val) stored here /config/      # Any global config options can be stored here (php array in .php files) /logs/        # Any calls to $this->log($name, $data) stored here /schemas/     # Any .sql files stored here automatically executed on app install (requires 'version' config option) /modules/
   [moduleName]  # App logic stored in modules, loaded at run-time (each module can have its own /vendor/ folder)
     /module.php